Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Today, the typical American international traveler averages two international trips per year.

-Up to 60% of Gen Z has done international travel – compared to up to 15% of the Boomer generation at the same ages.
+- Up to 60% of Gen Z has done international travel – much likely as children

 Personal Appearance